Currency specialists play down prospect of no-deal Brexit

 While not ruling out more volatility in and around Tuesday’s crunch Brexit vote in the House of Commons, they believe the British parliament is exerting more control on the process to dampen the risk of a no-deal outcome.

-“Despite the talk in some quarters that Britain could exit the EU on March 29th without a deal, the market doesn’t seem to believe it,” Merrion analyst Alan McQuaid said, pointing a range of forecasts
+“Despite the talk in some quarters that Britain could exit the EU on March 29th without a deal, the market doesn’t seem to believe it,” Merrion analyst Alan McQuaid said, pointing to forecasts that imply the probability of a no-deal Brexit has fallen.

 “[Theresa] May looks likely to lose the vote in parliament tomorrow, so what happens after that is anybody’s guess, with all options (extending Article 50, a general election, another referendum, hard Brexit, soft Brexit etc) still on the table,” he said.